 Looking for Movies like Guardians of the Galaxy?
 It’s always satisfying to catch a Superhero Sci-fi comedy that doesn’t take itself too seriously.
 During the ’80s, young Peter Quill (Chris Pratt), is kidnapped from the earth by a group of aliens’ villains.
 Twenty years later, on an abandoned planet Peter finds himself persecuted after stealing a mysterious orb from the supervillain Ronan.
 To avoid it, Qwill has to make a forced alliance with a group of unsuccessful superheroes.
-The team includes the purple hair Gamora (Zoe Saldana), the Destroyer Drax (Dave Bautista), Rocket (Bradley Cooper), and Groot (Vin Diesel).
+The teams of guardians include Gamora (Zoe Saldana), Destroyer Drax (Dave Bautista), Rocket (Bradley Cooper), and Groot (Vin Diesel).
 They call themselves the Guardians of the Galaxy.

 Guardians of the Galaxy was a wild gamble on the part of Marvel Studios.
 The members of the superheroes group were marginal and unfamiliar with the Unconventional heroes.
 But in the end, James Gunn’s movie brought in almost $800 million.
 It has earned the status of the cool superhero movies thanks to the humor, and the fresh and cheeky approach.
 If the danger to Earth is too much for you to handle, don’t worry because this list of movies like Guardians of the Galaxy will take care of business.

 Best Movies Like Guardians Of The Galaxy